 The above information applies primarily to Trial Jurors.

 Grand Jurors will receive additional information in the summons received in the mail.

 The Charles County Generous Jurors Program is a way for jurors to assist one of the more than 88 children in foster care in Charles County.

-Any juror who would like to donate all or part of the payment they receive for jury service to the Charles County Foster Care Program can do so by informing the Jury Commissioner when signing in on your day of service.
+Any juror who would like to donate the payment they receive for jury service to the Charles County Foster Care Program can do so by informing the Jury Clerk when signing in on your day of service.
 It’s a simple yet meaningful gesture that can raise additional needed funds for foster children in Charles County.

 All donations go directly to the children to provide for special amenities and to enhance foster care experiences in Charles County.
 The Generous Jurors Program could assist with purchasing items such as Christmas and birthday gifts, bedroom furniture, prom dresses, recreational activity fees, class rings, senior pictures, camp memberships and other services and activities for which funding may not be available.